Constraints on Lepton Number Violation with the 2 tonne$\cdot$yr CUORE Dataset: Acknowledgments

-CUORE data are organized into periods of data taking called datasets.
-Each dataset begins and ends with $\sim$1~week of calibration measurements, during which $^{232}$Th or $^{232}$Th$+ ^{60}$Co background$\big)$ peak is modeled for each active calorimeter, individually, as $f_{0\nu}$~$\big( \big)$, where $f$ has the same form as Eq.~\ref{eq:LineshapeFormula}, but with the mean and variance projected to \qbb\ (2505.7~keV).
+In order to search for an excess of events at \qbb, we perform an unbinned Bayesian fit to the ROI using the Bayesian Analysis Toolkit (\textsc{BAT})~\cite{BATSoftware}.
+For each calorimeter and dataset, we model the spectrum in the ROI as the superposition of a signal~($s$), a $^{60}$Co background peak~($c$), and a flat background~($b$), and the expectation value of the number of events in the ROI as $\lambda = s + b + c$.
+The signal~$\big( f_\mathrm{Co}$$\big)$, where $f$ has the same form as Eq.~\ref{eq:LineshapeFormula}, but with the mean and variance projected to \qbb\ (2505.7~keV).
 An additional constraint on the rate of $^{60}$Co is placed at the dataset-level to ensure that the decay follows its known half-life.
-In order to minimize the computational cost of the search with a large number of parameters, we split the 28 datasets randomly into two approximately equal partitions, carry out the search separately, and combine the posteriors as shown in Fig.~\ref{fig:posterior}.
+In order to minimize the computational cost of the search with a large number of parameters, we split the 28 datasets randomly into two approximately equal partitions, carry out the search separately, and combine the posteriors.
+The combined posterior is shown in Fig.~\ref{fig:posterior}.